Three Decades of Photography Evolution & Some Hard Lessons Learned

 But with change comes growth, and I’ve seen incredible photographers fall by the wayside because they weren’t ready to step up and embrace change.

-From the early days of film to the digital revolution, the birth of the internet and social media, the introduction of software like Photoshop and Lightroom, and even the rise of presets, the industry has continually evolved.
+From the early days of film to the digital revolution, the birth of the internet and social media, the introduction of software like Photoshop and Lightroom, and the rise of presets, the industry has continually evolved.
 And with each shift, photographers, myself included, have been known to grumble, complain, and say no deal 🙅

 It’s a phenomenon that’s not unique to photography but a reflection of human nature.
 When faced with change, we experience a physiological response that triggers our fight-or-flight mode.
 It’s a natural reaction rooted in our instinct for self-preservation.
 Change can feel unsettling, disrupt routines, and challenge our comfort zones.